1921 - 2020

 When her children were ages 15 and 11, she returned to school to earn a master’s degree.
 She took a job teaching sixth grade, a position she would keep until 1973.
 Mrs. Brown continued to substitute teach until she was 90 years of age.

-Recently, Mrs. Brown has devoted her time volunteering at the University of Oklahoma Medical Center in Edmond, Oklahoma.
-She is an active member of the OU Medical Center Edmond Volunteer Auxiliary.
+Mrs. Brown devoted her time volunteering at the University of Oklahoma Medical Center in Edmond, Oklahoma, where she was an active member of the OU Medical Center Edmond Volunteer Auxiliary.
 She served as president of the organization in 2010 and was named Volunteer of the Year in 2012.